 Although probiotic yogurt has several health benefits, people should still pay attention to portion sizes.
 Eating too much healthful yogurt will add more calories and fat to the diet.
 Most guidelines recommend three daily servings of dairy products.

 Some whole milk yogurts contain particularly high levels of saturated fats and trans fatty acids.
 These fats can be particularly damaging to health.
-However, a 2017 meta-analysis showed no association between low or full fat dairy products and cardiovascular disease.
+However, a

 Some manufacturers also add sugar or salt to their yogurts to improve the taste.